dqops/dqo/docs/index.md

 ## What is DQOps Data Quality Operations Center?

-!!! abstract "What is DQOps Data Quality Operations Center"
+!!! abstract "What is the DQOps Data Quality Operations Center"

     <br/>
     <span class="center-content" style="font-size: 1.2rem;font-weight: 500">